 Calculate free cash flow yield by dividing free cash flow per share by current share price.
 You can also divide a company’s overall cash flow by its market capitalization.

-Fundamental analysis attempts to derive the value of a stock or other security by analyzing a company's financial statements, management, as well as the competitive environment, overall economic conditions, and other factors.
-Some popular fundamental indicators include the price/earnings ratio, earnings-per-share, and price-earnings-growth ratio.
+Fundamental analysis attempts to derive the value of a stock or other security by analyzing a company's financial statements, management, competitive environment, overall economic conditions, and other factors.
+Some popular fundamental indicators include the price/earnings ratio, earnings per share, and price-earnings-growth ratio.

 A futures contract is an agreement to buy or sell a predetermined amount of a commodity or financial instrument at a certain price on a stipulated date.